-In the 1st incubation, the solid phase is treated with diluted samples and anti-VCA IgG are captured, if present, by the antigens.
+Microplates are coated with native inactivated HSV1 and HSV2.
+The solid phase is first treated with the diluted sample and IgG to HSV are captured, if present, by the antigens.

-After washing out all the other components of the sample, in the 2nd incubation bound anti-VCA IgG are detected by the addition of anti hIgG antibody, labeled with peroxidase (HRP).
-The enzyme captured on the solid phase, acting on the substrate/chromogen mixture, generates an optical signal that is proportional to the amount of anti-VCA IgG antibodies present in the sample.
+After washing out all the other components of the sample, in the 2nd incubation bound anti HSV IgG are detected by the addition of polyclonal specific anti hIgG antibodies, labelled with peroxidase (HRP).

+The enzyme captured on the solid phase, acting on the substrate/chromogen mixture, generates an optical signal that is proportional to the amount of anti HSV IgG antibodies present in the sample.
+A Calibration Curve, calibrated against an internal Gold Standard, makes possible a quantitative determination of the IgG antibody in the patient.